jlongua/plan9-dns/New Miami resolver in beta.md

 ### teardown and rebuilding without docker
 - problems with unwanted connections from amazon being established with unbound when enabling ipv6 in docker
 - trying knot-resolver and encrypted-dns
+- knot-resolver 5.2.0 natively supports dot and doh2

 ## Miami, Florida dns resolver in beta testing
 - dns-crypt, anonymization, ipv4 and ipv6
 - doh ipv4 and ipv6
+- dot ipv4 and ipv6

 ### Logging policy for Miami resolver
 - dnscrypt protocol - no logs
+- knot-resolver doh2-proxy - no logs
-- doh-proxy - no logs
+- knot-resolver dot - no logs
-- nginx access and error logs used to tune nginx while in BETA testing.

-the software used is:
+### the software used is:
 - encrypted-dns
 - knot-resolver
-- nginx, LE certs via dns api and lexicon
+- LE certs via dns api and lexicon
-- m13253/dns-over-https doh-proxy
 - prometheus

 ### Miami, Florida